General Liability Insurance

 General Liability vs. Business Owners Policy

 While it’s true a Business Owners Policy includes General Liability coverage, along with coverage for personal property and business interruptions, not every small business or contractor is eligible for this type of insurance.
 For example, do you own property that’s used for the business or commercial buildings?
 Do you have a payroll to cover or other operating expenses?
 Is your industry considered low risk?
-If the answer to these questions are no, then General Liability is for you.
+If the answer to these questions is no, then General Liability is for you.

 General Liability Limits